British Rail Class 309: Operations

 The entire fleet was refurbished in the period 1985–1987, with the single-glazed wooden framed windows replaced by aluminium-framed double-glazed units with hopper ventilators.
 Another change was 2 + 2 seating in open saloons replacing the second class compartments, this change producing an increase in seating capacity.

-The first refurbished units outshopped were painted in the bold new London and SouthEastern "Jaffa Cake" livery.
-However, this was soon superseded by the equally bold Network SouthEast livery, which was introduced in 1986.
+The first refurbished units outshopped were painted in the new London and SouthEastern "Jaffa Cake" livery.
+However, this was soon superseded by the Network SouthEast livery, which was introduced in 1986.
 Coinciding with the refurbishment work, in 1985 electrification spread north from Colchester to Ipswich, and later to Harwich and Norwich.
-This meant the Class 309 units were soon introduced on fast trains to Ipswich and Harwich.
+This meant the Class 309 units domain expanded to Ipswich and Harwich.

 In 1989, new Class 321/3 units were introduced onto GEML services partially replacing both class 309 and Class 312 diagrams.
 The "Clacton Express" units however continued until May 1992 in main service and then a reduced fleet operated a few rush hour services until January 1994.
-The last units were withdrawn on 22 January 1994, despite their recent and expensive refurbishment.
-After working a final railtour (15 January 1994) and the week of normal services a final Saturday diagram was run with 309626/613/616 ending on the 1800 Liverpool Street - Clacton.
-However, not all units were immediately scrapped, and seven were retained for possible reuse around Manchester on suburban trains.
-These units were stored at Blackpool.
+The last units were withdrawn on 22 January 1994 after working a final railtour on 15 January 1994.
+The final Saturday diagram was run with 309626/613/616 ending on the 1800 Liverpool Street - Clacton-on-Sea.
+15 units were scrapped with seven retained for reuse around Manchester on suburban trains, the units were stored at Blackpool.